-In 2009 children were given an opportunity to participate in a wide range of sports.
+In 2010 children were given an opportunity to participate in a wide range of sports.
 Children participated in Swimming, Athletics and Cross Country Carnivals at a school level.
 As well as these three sports, children had an opportunity to participate at Diocesan level at Soccer, Netball, Hockey, Touch, Rugby League and Tennis.
 The Years 3/4 Rugby League Team competed in the Hindmarsh Cup and the Years 5/6 Team competed in the Noble Challenge.
-Children in Stages 2 and 3 also had opportunities to attend local Gala Days for AFL, Soccer and Netball and the senior boys represented the school in the Diocesan Rugby Union Knockout.
+Children in Stages 2 and 3 also had opportunities to attend local Gala Days for AFL, Soccer and Netball.